Erwin Bowien: Biography

 After the Nazi seizure of power, Bowien who was an opponent of the party, left for the Netherlands.
 He lived from 1933 to 1942 as a freelance artist in Egmond aan den Hoef, North Holland, in the former home of the philosopher René Descartes.
 When Princess Beatrix was born in 1938, Bowien came up with the idea of portraying children in Egmond aan den Hoef who saw the light of day in 1938.
 The paintings have been transferred by the municipality of Egmond to the Royal Household Archives.

-Bowien held exhibitions of his work in The Hague, Hoorn, Alkmaar and Schoorl.
-He made his name there as a painter and pastel draftsman of landscapes, sea and dune views.

 After the German occupation of the Netherlands, Bowien was arrested and jailed for three days.
 He received information from Germany that his colleagues were willing to hide him.
 He took advantage of that offer and ended up in a small village in Bavaria where he remained unnoticed by the authorities until the end of the war.
 After the Second World War he visited Norway, Switzerland, among others.
 Exhibitions of his work have been organized in many major cities in Germany, but also in Copenhagen and Paris, and his work can be seen in several museums.

 Bowien died December 3, 1972, in the house in Weil am Rhein.
-On October 20, 1976, the Erwin Bowien eV Friendship Association was founded in the German Blade Museum in Solingen.
+On October 20, 1976, the Erwin Bowien eV Friendship Association was founded in the Deutsches Klingenmuseum in Solingen.

+Places of Activity

+Erwin Bowien’s art consistently emerged during his many journeys and stays at various places of activity, both within Germany and abroad.
+Bowien and the artists of the Solingen artists’ colony were, as Laura Cohen, curator and director of the Gemäldegalerie Dachau, described it, “out in the world.”

+For Erwin Bowien, travelling — being on the move — was an essential condition of his artistic practice.
+It accompanied him throughout his entire life, as Cohen writes.
+“Bowien, Heinen-Ayech and Millies never painted as visitors, as observers from the outside, but as part of the life in which they found themselves at that moment.”

+Erwin Bowien – Art‑historical Classification

+Erwin Bowien (1899–1972) represents an independent, representational painting of the 20th century that developed largely outside the avant‑garde movements of his time.
+At the center of his extensive oeuvre are landscape, cityscape, and portrait.
+His painting combines precise observation of nature with a sense of color shaped by atmosphere and light.

+From an art‑historical perspective, Bowien can most appropriately be situated within the broader context of a representational painting influenced by late Impressionism.
+His engagement with the Dutch landscape tradition, as well as his numerous journeys and extended stays in Europe and North Africa, shape the distinctly international character of his work.

+Bowien is an artist who continued the tradition of European landscape and portrait painting under the conditions of the 20th century.
+His particular position is also documented by the extensive reception of his work.